asjad99/software_directory/pc_build.md

 - Stationary: Pilot BegreeN Hi-Tecpoint V5 Rollerball Pen 0.5mm Black, uni Pin Fineliner Pen Black, Weekly Desk Pad, Daily Desk Pad by MiGoals, Time Block Desk Pad

 **Coding:** For development, I use Sublime, Visual Studio Code and Notebooks.
 I mostly code in Python and have been really impressed with the interactive data modeling tools in iPython lately.
-Once you try the iPython notebook you won't go back.

 **Math and Algorithms And Notes:**  I use typora, which is a lovely app for writing in markdown format.
 I also do math.
 The math is mostly analog, on paper or whiteboard.
 I sketch most of my ideas out that way.